Introduction: Voice Control Your Home From Anywhere in the World

 ...not science fiction anymore...

-Using hardware and software available today, this Instructable will demonstrate how it is possible to voice command the majority of your home's systems via voice command, smartphone, tablet, and/or PC from anywhere in the world.
+Using hardware and software available today, this Instructable will demonstrate how it is possible to voice control the majority of your home's systems via voice control, smartphone, tablet, and/or PC from anywhere in the world.
 This is intended as a survey of the technologies and products involved and how they integrate, but by no means is a nuts and bolts detailed explanation of an implementation of those technologies, as every home will be unique.

 It might be possible to achieve the same results using alternate products and technologies, but what is presented here represents the extent of the author's expertise and implementation.